How China Uses Twitter And Facebook To Share Disinformation About Hong Kong

 Twitter said this week it had suspended nearly 1,000 accounts it believes are tied to Chinese state actors and that it would no longer accept advertising from state-funded media.
 Facebook announced shortly after that it was removing seven pages, five Facebook accounts and three groups after Twitter tipped the platform off to the use of "a number of deceptive tactics, including the use of fake accounts."

-According to data released by Twitter, almost all the suspended accounts were disguised as personal or corporate accounts of marketing firms, international relations experts, or bitcoin enthusiasts.
+According to data released by Twitter, almost all the suspended accounts were disguised as personal or corporate accounts of marketing firms, international relations experts or bitcoin enthusiasts.
 Others posed as Hong Kong media outlets and wrote in traditional Chinese characters, the script used in Hong Kong and Taiwan.

 Some suspended accounts even appeared to masquerade as the work of Chinese dissidents.
 One such account, @valentinovchar4, posted "born in 1970, experienced June Fourth, now living in China," a reference to the bloody crackdown against protesters in China's Tiananmen Square on June 4, 1989.
 Another suspended user, @qujianming1, registered in the Bronx and wrote this bio: "a vagabond punished for free speech.
 I believe that one day the light will come."